merely-useful/py-rse/index.md

 (The random art image is an alternate way to match keys.)
-We now need to place a copy of our public key on any servers we would like to to connect to.
+We now need to place a copy of our public key on any servers we would like to connect to.
 Display the contents of our public key file with `cat`:

 ```bash